 Switch to a sonic toothbrush

 For a super-clean mouth, nothing beats a sonic toothbrush!
-With 24,000 brush strokes a minute and two different modes, the Advanced Whitening Electric Toothbrush (coming soon) uses sonic technology to direct fluid into parts of your mouth bristles can’t reach.
+With 24,000 brush strokes a minute and two different modes, the Advanced Whitening Sonic Electric Toothbrush uses sonic technology to direct fluid into parts of your mouth bristles can’t reach.
 The result is an ultra-deep clean, fresher breath and healthier teeth and gums.

 Don’t forget to floss